Adelzm/Adelzm/README.md

-- 👋 Hi, I’m @Adelzm
+- Hi, I’m @Adelzm
-- 👀 I’m interested in building iOS Applications, and ML.
+- I’m interested in building Apps with positive social impact.
-- 🌱 I’m currently learning how to build iOS Applications.
-- 💞️ I’m looking to collaborate on building iOS Application with Swift and Xcode.
-- 📫 You can reach me on adel.mouhandes@gmail.com

 <!---
 Adelzm/Adelzm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.